TawanTan/Data-Science-Portfolio/Boiled-eggs/Boiled_Eaggs.md

 The Tukey's test shows that There weren't  significant differences in temperature between 89 ° c and 86 ° c.

 ## Conclusion
 &emsp;There is only one factor, that is the temperature that has a significant effect.
 Therefore temperature is used as a single factor experiment by determine the time of boiling for 12 minutes and the water level of 0.8 liters because it is the level of the factor that causes the most cooked eggs.
-The results from a single factor experiment found that at 92 ° C the average cooking levels was as close as 95 ° C. Therefore, the temperature was chosen to be 92 ° C because of the economic factors and eggs still having the highest level of ripeness
+The results from a single factor experiment found that at 92 ° C the average ripeness level of boiled eggs was as close as 95 ° C. Therefore, the temperature was chosen to be 92 ° C because of the economic factors and eggs still having the highest level of ripeness